gaugo87/PIXEstL/README.md

 -T,--rowThreadTimeout <arg>       Timeout for row threads (second).
 Default : 60 -tW,--texturePixelWidth <arg>     Width of texture pixels (mm).
 Default: 0.25 -w,--destImageWidth <arg>         Width of the destination image (mm).
--z,--noColorLayer <arg>           Color layers will not generated -Z,--noTextureLayer <arg>         Texture layers will not generated
+-z,--ColorLayer <arg>             Color layers will generate or not.
+Default : true -Z,--TextureLayer <arg>           Texture layers will generate or not.
+Default : true
 ```

 ## Examples of results